sakuli/Docs/content/writing_tests/tutorial.md

 })();
 {{< /highlight >}}

-So let's have a closer look on the code.
-First we are want to open the chromium in incognito mode so we added the parameter.
+The following section will describes the details of the test.
+As a first step we want to open the chromium browser and use incognito mode.
+This can be achieved by opening the application with the respective parameter:
+`const chromium = new Application('chromium-browser --incognito');`

 As we are using multiple screenshot for this testcase, we will add them to a new folder and therefore eliminate cluttering of the testcase folder.
 Hence you need to use `tc.addImagePaths("./assets")` to tell Sakuli to look into this folder.
 The base